felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 What hardware do I recommend?

 First off, this is probably basic common-sense, but I'll make it explicit, just in
-case: don't use a spiral-bound Hilroy notebook or, worse, a stitched exercise book.
+case: Don't use a spiral-bound Hilroy notebook or, worse, a stitched exercise book.
 These won't do much good here if pages keep tearing and falling out of your journal after a few years.